NERSC/spack-infrastructure/docs/spack_training.rst

 Defining Compilers
 --------------------

-In order to use spack, one must define a list of compilers in order to install packages.
-On Perlmutter, we have ``gcc/11.2.0`` and ``cce/13.0.2`` compiler as modulefiles which correspond to the gcc and cray compiler.
+In order to use Spack, one must define a list of compilers in order to build packages.
+On Perlmutter, we have ``gcc/11.2.0`` and ``cce/13.0.2`` compilers available as modulefiles which correspond to the GCC and Cray compiler.
 In order to specify the compiler definition we must use the corresponding ``PrgEnv-*`` module.

 .. code-block::

-    (spack-pyenv) siddiq90@login34> ml -t av gcc/11.2.0 cce/13.0.2
+    (spack-pyenv) siddiq90@login34> module load -t av gcc/11.2.0 cce/13.0.2
     /opt/cray/pe/lmod/modulefiles/core:
     cce/13.0.2
     gcc/11.2.0

+..
+COMMMET: Please confirm ml is the same as "module load"

-Let's add the following content in the spack.yaml.
-Please open the file in your preferred editor and paste the content.
-Note that we specify full path for `cc`, `cxx`, `f77`, and `fc` which should correspond to the cray wrappers.
+Let's add the following content in `spack.yaml`.
+Please open the file in your preferred editor and paste the contents.
+Note that we specify the full path for `cc`, `cxx`, `f77`, and `fc` which should correspond to the Cray wrappers.

 .. code-block:: yaml
     :linenos: